Upsylon/predictor/README.md

 ## Utilisation :computer:

-The package is composed of multiple function.
+The package is composed of different functions.
 Their objectives and utilisation is detailed in their description.